NEW YORK (AP) -- It's the Goldilocks market.

 -- IPOs are still anemic: Companies aren't going public at a pace associated with a bull market.
 So far this year, companies have raised $3.4 billion in IPOs, down 78 percent from a year ago, according to Renaissance Capital.

-Then there was the scare this week that inflation may be looming at last.
+Then there was the scare last week that inflation may be looming at last.
 Treasury prices fell, and their yields, which move in the opposite direction, rose fast.
 The yield on the 10-year Treasury note closed Friday at 2.3 percent, the highest since October and up nearly a third of point in five days.

 The 10-year helps set rates for everything from mortgages to credit cards to auto loans, and a rise can sometimes scare investors into selling bonds issued by companies.